markevans/dragonfly/extra_docs/ImageMagick.md

       :format => :gif                                   # defaults to png )

-Note that the text generation options are meant to resemble css as much as possible.
+Note that the text generation options requires ghostscript (gs) to be installed.

+Options are meant to resemble css as much as possible.
 You can also use, for example, `'font-family'` instead of `:font_family`.

 You can use `padding-top`, `padding-left`, etc., as well as the standard css shortcuts for `padding` (it assumes unit is px).